Asset Bundles

 Deprecated since version 3.22.4.0.

 Although it is preferable to properly migrate older assets into master bundles, preexisting content bundles can be easily reused as a master bundle.
-Rename the *.content file to be *.masterbundle file instead.
+Rename the *.content file to be a *.masterbundle file instead.
 Then, add a corresponding MasterBundle.dat file as described in the file setup for master bundles.